pjessesco/peanut/README.md

 - Unit test (ongoing)

 ### Usage
-Copy `include` directory to your project, and include as below :
+Copy `Peanut` directory to your project, and add and its path to the include path.
+If you're using CMake, add :

+    include_directories(Peanut)

+Then include as below :

     #include "Matrix.h"